joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 caller about why and how an error can arise when using our `SimpleKVStore` struct.
-Of course errors aren't simply there for the programmer who calls our code, they frequently end up getting logged and displayed, so we really should help out our users by implementing both `Debug` and `Display` for our error.
+Of course errors aren't simply there for the programmer who calls our code, they frequently end up getting logged and displayed, so we really should assist our users by implementing both `Debug` and `Display` for our error.
 The rust standard library agrees on this point, and those two traits are all that is required for a type to implement the [error::Error](https://doc.rust-lang.org/std/error/trait.Error.html) trait as